rishabhsvats/keycloak-gitops/README.md

 # Note:

-The secret containing certificate and database credential can be created in Non-Declarative Manner , or instead use [sealed secrets](https://github.com/bitnami-labs/sealed-secrets) in case you want to maintain secrets in declarative manner.
+The secret storing certificate and database credential can be created in non-declarative manner or instead use [sealed secrets](https://github.com/bitnami-labs/sealed-secrets) in case you want to maintain secrets in declarative manner.
 ~~~
 $ oc create secret generic keycloak-db-secret \
 --from-literal=username=xxxxxxx \